itsrcu/gtg/README.md

 Determines which method should be used for game/item name lookups.
 Valid options are `Both`, `Contains` or `Levenshtein` (these are lowered internally, and are not case-sensitive in the config file).
 If `Both` is specified, then `Contains` will run first, then `Levenshtein`.

 ### keepNames
 Keeps specified games/items from being shredded.
-This is not case-sensitive, as `Contains` will lower both the config's input, and the game/item's names, and `Levenshtein`'s config is set to not be case-sensitive.
+This is not case-sensitive, as `Contains` will lower both the config's input, and the game/items names, and `Levenshtein`'s config is set to not be case-sensitive.

 ### keepThreshold
-Used in the Levenshtein lookup, can be `0.0`-`100.0`, keeps anything equal or over the threshold.
+Used in the Levenshtein lookup, can be `0.0` to `100.0`, keeps anything equal or over the threshold.

 ### includeTypeSearch
 > [!NOTE]